Favorite things to do in Barcelona

 Gràcia is a relaxed district of the city of Barcelona.
 The area is usually walked by artists and a generally bohemian crowd.

 It is well-known for its festival (held for 5 days in August) with creative street decorations and colourful displays.
 Each street in the neighbourhood choose a theme and compete to win the prize of being the best decorated street; (and believe me, they take the competition very seriously).
-The best part, IT IS FREE!
+This week-long event transforms the streets into a spectacle of color, creativity, and community spirit.

 Close up in Las Ramblas

-Las Ramblas is one of the most touristic streets in the whole city, an attraction on its own.
-It is the central boulevard which cuts through the heart of the city centre.
-It’s filled with live performances, human statue art, artists and my favorite, the Boqueria Market.
+Las Ramblas, also known as La Rambla, is one of Barcelona’s most famous and bustling avenues.
+This vibrant pedestrian street stretches for about 1.2 kilometers, connecting the Plaça de Catalunya to the Columbus Monument at Port Vell.
+Las Ramblas is one of the most touristic streets in the whole city, an attraction on its own, filled with live performances, human statue art, artists and my favorite, the Boqueria Market.

 Although Barcelona is a safe place, I recommend to keep an eye open if you are going to be walking around The Ramblas at night.
 Some pickpockets and scam artists like to surround this area to take advantage of the tourists.